Apply for your licence

 You need to send the correct supporting documents to prove that you’re a genuine business.
-Your application could be refused if you don’t.
+Your application could be refused if you do not.

 You need to provide at least 4 documents - unless:

 - you’re a public body recognised by the UK government, for example a local authority

 - you’re a company listed on the London Stock Exchange Main Market